zhangted/food-datasets-csv-parser/projects3.0/USFA/README.md

 - [ ] update structure for data and raw folders
 - [ ] shx module can actually be used for calling different parser scripts.
 Or we can do it in a better way...
 - [ ] Replace old rollup with new one
+- [ ] Parser Index file for more easy export